xhuang2016/Seismic-Detection/README.md

 2. Non-Earthquake: Background noise of the low-cost sensors measured in several environments and various human activities recorded by our low-cost sensors.
   [![](https://img.shields.io/badge/Non--Earthquake-Download-yellow)](https://drive.google.com/file/d/11sivVlx7z-cBwjBWPNY9D2Wmfv-FY-CM/view?usp=sharing)

-You can also use your own data, but the data should contain three-component time-series acceleration signals.
+You can also use your own dataset, but the dataset should contain three-component time-series acceleration signals.

 ## Models